HERO-KUN/PAGER_WEB_MEMORY/README.md

 ## Changelog
 - 2020.04.26
-  - added : new pager option : type! you can set pager orientation to vertical if you want, default if horizontal!
+  - new pager option : type! you can set pager orientation to vertical if you want, default if horizontal!
   - changed : PageTransitionMethod no more needs pager object to create object. it automatically sets its pager.
   - fixed : some minor bugs related page delaying
 - 2020.04.25